-As of March 31, 2023, the share-based payment transaction issued by ASRock Industrial Computer Corporation are as follows:
+As of March 31, 2024, the share-based payment transaction issued by ASRock Industrial Computer Corporation are as follows:

-Number of shares

-Type of Date of granted Contract

-agreement grant (thousands of shares) period Vested conditions

-Employee stock April 20, 2,200 3 years and Employees who have

-option plan 2021 6 months continued to serve in the

-(note) Company for one year will

-get 35%.

-Employees who have

-continued to serve in the

-Company for two years

-will get 35%.

-Employees who have

-continued to serve in the

-Company for three years

-will get 30%.

-July 8, 2,100 3 years and Employees who have

-2022 6 months continued to serve in the

-Company for two years

-will get 50%.

-Employees who have

-continued to serve in the

-Company for three years

-will get 50%.

-• •
+Type of agreement Date of grant Number of shares granted (thousands of shares) Contract period Vested conditions Employee stock option plan April 20, 2021 2,200 3 years and 6 months Employees who have continued to serve in (Note) the Company for one year will get 35%.
+Employees who have continued to serve in the Company for two years will get 35%.
+Employees who have continued to serve in the Company for three years will get 30%.
+Employee stock option plan (Note) July 8, 2022 2,100 3 years and 6 months Employees who have continued to serve in the Company for two years will get 50%.
+Employees who have continued to serve in the Company for three years will get 50%.